Citrus-Software/mikan-docs/docs/introduction/about.md

 ## Pipeline Integration

 Once a blueprint is complete, Mikan offers flexible options for integrating it into production pipelines.
-The blueprint becomes a deployable artifact that can be exported, processed, and adapted to meet the needs of various departments — whether in Maya or Tangerine.
+The blueprint becomes a deployable artifact that can be exported, processed, and adapted to meet the needs of various departments, whether in Maya or Tangerine.

 To target Tangerine, the blueprint is exported as an Alembic file and processed using Mikan's API to generate the final animation-ready rig.
 This process can be customized to include updated modeling, versioned assets, and other pipeline-specific logic.